WhiteBoardDev/obd-hud/README.md

 This application uses [obd-java-api](https://github.com/pires/obd-java-api) and [jssc](https://github.com/scream3r/java-simple-serial-connector) to connect to an ELM 327 device.

+## Current Status

+There are many TODOs for this project but the basic structure is there.
+Currently it works with the `obdsim` and needs to be tested on other devices and cars.

+### Work needed

+- enforce serial command execution.
+We can trigger concurrent commands at this point that mess with ELM and corrupt communication
+- test with other cars
+- nail down initialization sequence. `ConnectionManager.initObd` issues some start up commands to init the connection.
+I need to confirm these are correct using an actual car.

 ## Testing and simulator

 ### Installing simulator